mjung5/online-news-prediction/analysis/bus.md

                 mutate(weekday = factor(weekday, levels = levels))

-# function to create the popularity column.
+# Function to create the popularity column.
-# popularity rating was created with summary stat info (25%, median, and 75%).
+# Popularity rating was created with summary stat info (25%, median, and 75%).
-# popularity is going to use for EDA.
+# Popularity is used for EDA.
 popularityCol <- function(dataset){
   dataset <- dataset %>%
     mutate("Popularity" = if_else(shares > 2800, "Very popular",